matic-insurance/assignment-customer-import/README.md

 * Use **Rspec** framework in your solution

 ### Recommendations
-* You may use any GEMS that you like
+* You may use any gems that you like
 * You could write API and UI tests
 * Not necessary to cover all possible cases, just decide which are the most important